 The FMA Board comprises between 5 and 9 members.
 The Governor-General, on the advice of the Minister, appoints all members of the Board and determines, on the recommendation of the Minister, who will be Chairperson and Deputy Chairperson.
 Members hold office for up to 5 years and may be reappointed.

 Mark has over 20 years’ experience in financial markets regulation, and has held governance roles with both listed and unlisted companies.
 He co-founded Anti-Money Laundering Solutions and chaired Mint Asset Management.
 He was also the Customer Advocate at Westpac New Zealand.

 Current term expires May 2024.

 Ainsley has over 25 years of broad financial services experience including investment management, fixed interest and financial markets.
 Her experience includes various senior roles at ASB Group Limited in both investment management and financial markets.
-Ainsley is currently leading client relationships at Harbour Asset Management and is a member of the New Zealand Institute of Directors.
+Ainsley is currently leading client relationships at Harbour Asset Management.
 Until June 2018, she was also a board member of the Government Superannuation Fund Authority and Hohepa Auckland Regional Board.

 Current term expires September 2021.